 The new wave of startup companies on the banking scene can't be found on the high-street - they're in your pocket.

-Buoyed by relaxed regulation and the growing shift of people using their phones to do their banking business, branchless, mobile-only banks are seeking to win customers from their more established rivals.
+Buoyed by relaxed regulation and the growing shift of people using their phones to do their banking, these branchless, mobile-only banks are seeking to win customers from their more established rivals.

-The term challenger bank is used to describe any bank that’s looking to challenge the big four in Britain – Barclays, Lloyds Banking Group (which includes Halifax, Lloyds Bank and Bank of Scotland), HSBC and RBS (which includes NatWest and Ulster Bank).
+The term challenger bank is used to describe any bank that’s looking to challenge the big four in Britain: Barclays, Lloyds Banking Group (which includes Halifax, Lloyds Bank and Bank of Scotland), HSBC and the NatWest Group (which includes NatWest and Ulster Bank).

-Established players, such as TSB, Virgin Money and Metro Bank, fall into this bracket, but for the purposes of this guide we’ll be looking to shine a light on the upstarts that offer mobile-only, branchless banking.
+Established players, such as TSB, Virgin Money and Metro Bank, fall into the challenger bracket, but for the purposes of this guide we’ll be looking to shine a light on the upstarts that offer mobile/online-only, branchless banking.